 Intended outcome Success criteria We expect that the targeted children will be supported to make academic progress that is at least the same as their peers despite any challenges they may face.
 Vulnerable pupils will always have access to an additional adult who will support them in removing barriers to learning both pastorally and academically in order that they can reach their full potential.
-School assessment information will show that targeted children make progress that is at least the same as other children.
+School assessment information will show that targeted children achieve and make progress that is at least the same as other pupils.
 Gaps in progress and attainment identified on entry to Early Years between pupils disadvantaged by speech, language and communication issues and their peers will reduce by the time these pupils leave the school.
 Reduced numbers of pupils are presenting with speech issues as they move into KS1.
 Above national average proportions of pupils will achieve the expected level in Y1 Phonics Screening.
 Evidence from National Data will demonstrate.
 Pupils and their families will have easy and rapid access to specialist school nursing services.
 Parental feedback (Questionnaires, verbal) Speedy resolution of issues impacting upon learning and relevant support being accessed through a fast track.
 Therefore, the impact of issues requiring school nursing services will be minimised.
 Improved attendance of targeted pupils.
 Pupils disadvantaged by not having support, opportunities or resources to complete homework at home will have equal opportunity to complete it, with support at school.
 All pupils complete homework on a regular.
 All pupils will read regularly with an adult.
 All pupils have access to an appropriate device to complete homework.
 Pupils who are disadvantaged by a range of circumstances will have minimal disruption to their learning.
 Improved attendance or continued good attendance of targeted pupils.
 Incidents and issues at home have limited impact on the children's learning.
 A high proportion of pupils will be able to swim at least 25m by the time they leave our school aged 9.
-At least 80% of pupils will be able to swim 25m by the time they leave Y4.
+At least 80% of pupils will be able to swim 25m by the time they leave the school.
 The learning of all children will be enhanced by the use of visits and visitors.
 Visits and visitors will still go ahead if voluntary contributions are inadequate.
 All children experience a range of additional experiences to enhance the curriculum.
-This will be reflected through pupils responses in coordinator monitoring.
+This will be reflected through pupils' responses in coordinator monitoring.
 All Year 4 pupils will attend a 3 day residential visit.
 Children's autonomy, self-awareness and sense of independence are developed, articulated and celebrated in school.
 Participation contributes to our commitment to ensuring that children are well prepared, both socially and emotionally to make the transition from first school to the middle school environment, and the academic challenges some will face.
 No pupils will miss the visit due to financial difficulties.
+Additional adult support will be available in school to support pupils to become more independent.
+An increased proportion of pupils will have the skills and attributes to be better prepared to move to their next phase of learning.